JocysCom/UMQF/UMQF.md

   - For moral scores UMQ(a,e) and UMQ(a), use terms like "Extremely moral", "Moderately immoral", "Slightly moral", etc., alongside the calculated values.
   This dual labeling helps clarify both cognitive capacity and moral assessment for every entity affected by the action.

-### Additional Guidelines for Improved Clarity, Consistency, and Acceptance
+## Refinements

 1. **Complexity Factor (CF):**
    Keep `CF` = 1.0 by default.
 Apply it as a simple multiplier to the final UMQ value.
    - If the scenario is straightforward and well-understood, leave `CF` at 1.0.
    - If the scenario involves unusual uncertainty, complex causal chains, or multiple layers of long-term effects, adjust `CF` slightly.
 For example, if conditions suggest additional uncertainty in outcomes, set `CF` = 1.1.
 If there is reason to believe the scenario is somewhat simpler than initially assumed, set `CF` = 0.9.
    - Apply the Complexity Factor CF once to the aggregate action score UMQ(a), not separately to each UMQ(a,e).
 That is, first sum all per-entity scores, then multiply the total by CF.
    - CF should reflect epistemic uncertainty, not preferences; CF must not be used to "soften" scores for comfort or ideology.
 Linear scale mapping:

-     - 0.80 ≤ - Obvious
+     - ≥ 0.80  Obvious
-     - 0.90 ≤ - Simple
+     - ≥ 0.90  Simple
-     - 1.00 ≤ - Standard
+     - ≥ 1.00  Standard
-     - 1.10 ≤ - Uncertain
+     - ≥ 1.10  Uncertain
-     - 1.20 ≤ - Complex
+     - ≥ 1.20  Complex
-     - 1.50 ≤ - Chaotic
+     - ≥ 1.50  Chaotic

    **Example:**
    After computing a final UMQ = -0.2, if the scenario’s complexity and long-term ramifications are not fully understood, one might choose `CF` = 1.1.
 The adjusted UMQ = -0.2 × 1.1 = -0.22.